 SCL provides 1 to 24 hours of skills training per day based on the consumer’s needs.
 The service is designed to assist individuals with disabilities in becoming more independent with daily living needs in a community setting.
 Services may include but are not limited to personal needs, home skills, community skills, transportation, and treatment services.
 In the fall of 1996, Hills & Dales first began providing services to adults with disabilities in a supported community living apartment.
 Persons living at our residential center have the opportunity to move to a new living arrangement that provides greater access to the community.
-Hills & Dales currently supports 34 adults living in 10 community settings located in Dubuque and Davenport, Iowa.
+Hills & Dales currently supports 60 clients living in 18 apartments and community homes located in Dubuque and the Quad Cities.

 These services must: